maxbriliant/spotify_playlist_generator/README.md

     Artist - Song Title
     ... "
 ```
-Save as .txt and enjoy the Songs being loaded into your Account.
+Save as .txt and enjoy the Playlist being loaded into your Spotify Account.

 ## 🖥️ GUI Features